EPCCed/eidf-docs/docs/services/virtualmachines/sharedfs.md

 EIDF allows projects with storage space allocated on our CephFS filesystem to access that space on different compute resources such as the EIDF Virtual Machines Service (VMS).

-Mounting is done at a project level, so the whole project CephFS tree is mounted.
+On VMs, mounting is done at a project level, i.e. the project subtree part of CephFS is mounted.
 For users who have used our Cerebras or Cirrus services, `/home/eidf124` on Cirrus is the same as `/home/eidf124` on the VM, and users can manipulate files in that directory.
+However, such VMs would not typically have access to `/home/eidf421` or other project directories.

 !!! note
     Changing file properties on CephFS on a VM will cause the effect to be visible wherever the file is visible, ie on other systems.

 If you set a file stored on CephFS to be world readable on your VM, it will also be world readable (i.e. viewable by any user) on shared-access systems such as Cerebras or Cirrus.
 This also applies to files in the top-level shared directory.
 For example, files in `/home/eidf124/shared` are visible wherever `/home/eidf124` is mounted.
-User VMs typically only mount the project tree, not t he complete CephFS tree.

 ## Pre-requisites